 Heading eastward across the Florida panhandle, you'll follow either US 90 or county two-lane roads.
 Stretches of the route between DeFuniak Springs and Tallahassee are like parks with groomed grass shoulders lined with pine forests.
 Tallahassee is an easy city to bicycle through, but it is urban cycling.
-The St. Marks Historic Railroad State Trail goes from Tallahassee to the port of St. Marks, and we use a 4.6 mile portion of it.
-The route comes to within 8 miles of Gainesville.
-In Palatka, traffic is heavy on US 17 crossing the St. Johns River.
-Six miles west of St. Augustine traffic picks up steadily until the route ends at the intersection with US 1.
-St. Augustine is also a point along the Altantic Coast Route.
+East of Gainesville the route uses several state trails.
+In Palatka, use the north sidewalk crossing the St. Johns River due to heavy traffic.
+Another state trail takes you from East Palatka to within 10 miles of St. Augustine.
+Traffic increases steadily until the route ends at the intersection with US 1.
+St. Augustine is also a city on the Atlantic Coast Route.
 Click on enlargement for detail.

 The tiny map sections are too small.
 In one day of riding I might switch map sections 3 time.
 Consider all the space on the back of the map dedicated to fairly useless stuff, you could increase each individual map size and remove the excess stuff on the back.
 Getting through Tallahassee was a pain with out an inlay map of the city.
 Considering you gave us one for Pensacola, a much easier city to navigate with only a few turns, I was surprised one wasn't offered for Tallahassee.